Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: Introduction

 \subsection{The need for a guiding framework}

-Natural language processing tools are usually applied by researchers with a technical background.
-Many of these tools are left inaccessible to a non-technical person.
-Many healthcare researchers and practitioners without the background necessary to know how these tools should be applied, yet the domain knowledge to make the most of them, are unable to mine\footnote{To analyse and draw insights from data at scale.} social media text to uncover patient-reported experiences.
-This dichotomy motivates the need for a generalised reproducible framework that facilitates healthcare researchers to exploit free-text narratives.
-We introduce the Design-Acquire-Preprocess-Model-Analyse-Visualise (DAPMAV) framework to meet this need.
-The DAPMAV framework outlines the complete process from the design of the problem to the visualisation of results for text analysis from social media discourse.
+Natural language processing tools are often applied by researchers with a technical background in computer science or mathematics.
+This creates a barrier for many healthcare researchers and practitioners who, while possessing the domain knowledge to derive valuable insights from these tools by mining\footnote{Analysing and drawing insights from data at scale.} social media texts to uncover patient-reported experiences, may be unaware of or lack the technical background to use the tools effectively.
+This dichotomy motivates the need for a generalised reproducible framework that empowers healthcare researchers to exploit free-text narratives.
+We introduce the Design-Acquire-Preprocess-Model-Analyse-Visualise (DAPMAV) framework to address this need.
+The DAPMAV framework provides an overview of, and a structured approach to mining patient-reported experiences from social media discourse, acting as a qualitative exploration that is complementary to surveys.

-This framework will be explored through the lens of prostate cancer discussion.
+We apply this framework to a discussion on prostate cancer and demonstrate that the insights found through the qualitative analysis correspond to known areas where patient-reported experiences are sought.
 Aside from non-melanoma skin cancers, prostate cancer is Australia's most commonly diagnosed cancer (21,808 diagnoses in 2009).
 It is also the fourth leading cause of death amongst Australian men (3,294 deaths in 2011) \cite{australian2013prostate}.